raxthelm/raxthelm.github.io/index.md

 # fields of interest

-* numerical mathematics i nparticular
+* numerical mathematics in particular
 * finite element methods to solve
 * partial differential equations which describe different physical processes.
 * my strong interest is currently focused on